 There are a couple very important, nay essential, things to remember when trying to achieve the perfect sear on your sea scallops, 1) The scallops should be very dry: Use a paper towel to gently press on both sides of the scallop to extract any extra moisture it may be holding, and 2) High heat is where you want to be: In order to get a nice brown crust on the outside, yet retain a soft, creamy center, you’re going to need to crank the temperature knob up as high as it will go (not to medium-high or almost-high), it absolutely needs to be on HIGH-high.

-Set a heavy skillet (preferably cast iron) over HIGH heat and add enough grapeseed oil to coat the bottom of the pan.
+Set a heavy skillet (preferably cast iron) over HIGH heat and add enough grapeseed oil (or another high-heat oil) to coat the bottom of the pan.
 You’ll need to wait until the oil is hot before placing the scallops in the pan.
 You can test this by flicking a drop of water into the oil, if it pops, it’s ready.
 Working in several batches, carefully place 4-5 scallops in the pan (being careful not to overcrowd them), and let them sear, completely undisturbed, for exactly 90-seconds, then flip.
-If the scallops are sticking and don’t want to lift easily from the pan, wait another 5-10 seconds until they no longer stick.
+If the scallops are sticking and don’t want to lift easily from the pan, wait another 5-10 seconds until they lift easily.
 Flip and cook for 90-seconds on the second side, then transfer to a paper towel-lined plate and repeat with the remaining scallops.
 (You may need to add additional oil between batches.)
 (Seriously, YUM!)

 Serve the paella: Once the rice, shrimp, and squid have cooked through and all the mussels and clams have opened, nestle the seared scallops evenly throughout the dish.
 Taste the rice for seasoning and add more salt and pepper if needed.
 Before serving, check that the rice has caramelized on the bottom of the pan by using a spoon to feel for resistance.
 If the rice lifts easily then it’s not carmelized enough.
 In that case, increase the heat to high and listen for a popping and crackling sound, about 1-2 minutes, being careful not to burn the rice.
 Try the spoon test again, and remove pan from heat once the rice resists slightly when being lifted from the pan and has a nice golden brown crust on the bottom.